A Taste Adventure for the Holidays

 Hummus Deviled Eggs

-(Family Features) Globe-trotting may not be on your holiday agenda, but you can get inspired and bring a variety of flavors to your holiday table.
+(Family Features) Globe-trotting may not be on your holiday agenda, but you can get inspired and bring a variety of new flavors to your holiday table.
 With these ideas, you can take party guests on a taste adventure around the world - without ever leaving home.

 Dips and Spreads - Set out a selection of veggies to dip, and broaden your food horizon with a selection of breads such as naan, toasted grain breads and pita wedges.